NKS8/Web-Design-challenge/README.md

 # Web Design Challenge: Weather analysis of Latitude vs Temperature, Humidity, Cloudiness, and Windspeed.

-### This project builds website that has 7 html pages with CSS file for styling, visuals as images, and data set used for visualizations.
+### This project builds website, and html, CSS, Bootstrap, and min.js ares used to create properly styled, responsive, and navigation activated website.
 1. HTML
 2. CSS
 3. Bootstrap
+4. JScript
-4. JQuery
+5. JQuery
 are used to make this website responsive, and navigatation is activated by JQuery, min.js, and bootstrap.min.